 The type of HIV test we use

-At NZAF we use a fourth generation rapid test known as the BioLine SD HIV Ag/Ab Combo test.
+At NZAF, we use a device known as the Trinity Uni-Gold Rapid HIV test.

-The benefit of this rapid test is that an accurate result is confirmed in just twenty minutes instead of the five to seven days it might take for a result from a standard blood test through your GP or local sexual health clinic.
+The benefit of this rapid test is that an accurate result is confirmed in just ten minutes instead of the five to seven days it might take for a result from a standard blood test through your GP or local sexual health clinic.
 The rapid test is carried out a little differently at NZAF from a test used in the laboratory and does not require laboratory training or equipment.
-The test result and our process is confidential and anonymous.
+The test result and our process is confidential.

-Every HIV test has a 'window period' - this is the time from when you first become infected with HIV to when the test can detect the virus.
-Generally, the test we use will be able to pick up a positive result approximately 4 weeks after exposure to HIV.
-It is important to remember that this is the minimum window period and can vary from person to person.
-As for some people it may take longer for the infection to be detected after potential exposure, a re-test is recommended at the 3 month mark.
+Every HIV test has a 'window period' - this is the time from when you first become infected with HIV to when the test can detect the antibodies.
+In most cases, the test we use will be able to pick up a positive result approximately four weeks after exposure to HIV.
+However, it can vary from person to person.
+For some people, it may take longer for the infection to be detected after potential exposure.
+So if you think you've been exposed to HIV (for example, through unprotected anal sex) we will always recommend a re-test at three months after the exposure.

 Testing early if a person may be exposed to HIV is important because research has shown that being diagnosed early and starting HIV treatment as soon as possible has positive outcomes on the person's overall health.
 Also, through being diagnosed and being on treatment, a person's viral load (which is the amount of HIV in a person's blood), becoming undetectable, the likelihood of passing HIV on to sexual partners is greatly reduced.